cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 > **Hands on**:
 In the 3D view, click on the floor to selected it.
-When it is selected, the floor is surrounded by white lines and the corresponding node is selected in the scene tree view.
+When it is selected, the floor is surrounded by white lines and the corresponding node is selected in the Scene Tree view.
 Now click on the blue sky to unselect the floor.

 ### Add an e-puck Robot